 The Wood Interns set up the studios for workshops, prepare materials, clean and maintain the shop and assist faculty and students, among other duties.
 Interns are expected to be self-motivated and anticipatory of the needs of the students and the faculty, with strong people skills.
 A high regard for safety is essential.
 Each intern will monitor the shop a minimum of one evening a week from 7PM – 10PM, as well as some weekends.
 The interns should have significant background in woodworking, including knowledge of basic joinery and the safe operation of woodworking machines.
 Familiarity with other materials (metal, paint, mixed media construction) and computer technology is also helpful.

-The Children’s Program interns must be flexible, patient, compassionate, energetic and able to accommodate the changing needs of students ages 4-15.
-Their responsibilities include assisting instructors, aiding students, organizing and prepping materials and maintaining studio space and supplies.
+The Children’s Program interns must be flexible, patient, and energetic to be able to accommodate the changing needs of students ages 4-15.
+Intern responsibilities include assisting faculty, aiding students, organizing and prepping materials and maintaining studio space and supplies during summer workshops.
 The supervision and safety of young children is a primary expectation that includes the use of materials, snack breaks, lunch times, and time before and after workshops.
 Having a broad knowledge of art materials and techniques is valuable.
 Having experience or a strong interest to work with children is essential.
-An understanding of ceramics and handling of the electric kiln and other related equipment is helpful.

 The Digital Fabrication intern provides technical support for students from all disciplines during the summer workshops.
 Their responsibilities include assisting students, residents and faculty with output and troubleshooting of their projects.
 Interns will monitor the Lab after hours from 7PM – 10PM on various occasions, and in the absence of studio coordinators.
 Additionally, they are responsible for maintaining, servicing and running all equipment in Anderson Ranch’s Digital Fabrication Lab.
 Proficiency with software such as Rhinoceros, Adobe Illustrator and Adobe Photoshop is highly deisrable.
 The Digital Fabrication Lab includes various 3D printers, 3D scanners, laser cutters/etchers, and vinyl cutters/plotters id highly desired.
 Experience with this type of equipment is preferable but not required.